midlantica/LovelyBunchOfCoconuts/content/quotes/you-cant-be-for-big-government.md

 ---
-title: "You can’t be for big government"
+title: 'You can’t be for big government'
 ---

 ## "You can’t be for big government, big taxes, and big bureaucracy and still be for the little guy."